 - Through regular reviews of their child’s SEN Support Plan/ EHC Plan.

-If your child is on the SEN register they will have an Individual Education Plan (IEP) which will have individual / group targets.
+If your child is on the SEN register they will have a SEN Support Plan, which will have individual targets.
 This is sent home on a termly basis and parents are invited should they wish to talk through the targets.
 The targets set are SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed.
-The SENCO also meets with your child each term and discusses the targets in a child friendly way, they are also presented with a target card that they can use to help them remember and think about their achieving their targets.
-If your child has more complex SEND they may have a Statement of SEN or a Education Health Care Plan, which means that a formal meeting will take place to discuss your child’s progress and reports are regularly written.
+If your child has more complex SEND, they may have an Education Health Care Plan, which means that a formal meeting will take place to discuss your child’s progress.

 We value and celebrate each child being able to express their views on all aspects of school life.
-This is usually carried out through the School Council which has an open forum for any issues or viewpoints to be raised.
-Our school has been recognised as listening to the views of children by being awarded the Investors in Children Award.
+This is usually carried out through the School Council and regular class meetings where any issues can be raised.
+Our school has been recognised as listening to the views of children by being awarded the Investing in Children Award.

-Children who have Support Plans discuss their targets with the SENCO.
+Children who have Support Plans discuss their targets with their teacher.
 There is an annual pupil questionnaire where we actively seek the viewpoints of children especially concerning being able to speak to an adult if they have a worry.